filchy/digit_recognition_gui/README.md

 #### Test 3
 ![](show_imgs/test33.png)
 ## Info
 This project was used for [SPA (Students Professional Activities)](http://www.soc.cz/).
 I was trying to explain by this simple app how Convolutional neural networks work.
-I used 3 models of which one was created by me (**filchy**).
+I used 3 models of which one was created by me (**filchy model**).
 This model was placed 60th out of 1300th contestants in the [competition](https://www.kaggle.com/c/Kannada-MNIST).